harshthakur212/react-notes/src/HooksComponent/1_Introduction.md

 Avoid the confusion of this keyword

-Allow you to reuse stateful logic
+Allow you to reuse stateful logic(Can avoid advanced react patterns to a great extent which makes the code much easier to follow)

 Organize the logic inside a component into reusable isolated units